Pediatric Gastroenterology and Nutrition

-UC Davis Children’s Hospital Gastroenterology and Nutrition services diagnose and manage gastrointestinal (digestive) disorders and nutritional problems in infants and children.
-We use a comprehensive, multidisciplinary approach to treat a number of problems, including:
+Based in Sacramento at the UC Davis Children's Hospital, the Pediatric Gastroenterology and Nutrition specialists provide medical care and treatment for children and their families throughout Northern California.
+We diagnose and manage gastrointestinal (digestive) disorders and nutritional problems in infants and children.

 - Pediatric gastroesophageal reflux